Inclusion Policy for Employees with Disabilities

 Training

-The University and the state of Louisiana will provide training in the areas of inclusion, diversity, and equity, and the prevention of sexual misconduct.
+The University and the state of Louisiana will provide training in the areas of inclusion, diversity, equity, and the prevention of sexual misconduct.

 Communication